 - Plan and direct the risk management program.

 Popular Skills for Risk Management Director

-Survey takers who work as Risk Management Directors report a narrow range of specific skills.
+Survey takers who work as Risk Management Directors typically list a handful of skills they use on the job.
 Most notably, skills in Risk Management / Risk Control, Insurance, Regulatory Compliance, and Safety Compliance are correlated to pay that is above average.
-Those listing Safety Compliance and Regulatory Compliance as skills, however, tend to be associated with significantly smaller paychecks.
-It is not unusual for someone who knows Insurance to be familiar with Risk Management / Risk Control is a skill commonly found among those who know Insurance.
+Safety Compliance and Regulatory Compliance as skills, however, tend to be associated with significantly smaller paychecks.
+It is not unusual for someone who knows Insurance to be familiar with Risk Management / Risk Control, too.

 Pay by Experience Level for Risk Management Director

 Pay by Experience for a Risk Management Director has a positive trend.
 An entry-level Risk Management Director with less than 5 years of experience can expect to earn an average total compensation of $91,000 based on 21 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Risk Management Director with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $129,000 based on 35 salaries.
 An experienced Risk Management Director which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $144,000 based on 60 salaries.
 A Risk Management Director with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $131,000 based on 40 salaries.

 Pay Difference by Location